sergmain/metaheuristic-docs/p/description-of-dispatcher-yaml.md

 ### Structure

-This parameter file has the follow structure:
+This parameter file has the following structure:

 ```yaml
 dispatchers: